-We will grant to our non-employee directors an annual award of restricted stock units aggregating \$0.5 million each year.
+- We will grant to our non-employee directors an annual award of restricted stock units aggregating \$0.5 million each year.
 The first annual award totaling \$0.5 million will be made in connection with this offering and each subsequent award aggregating \$0.5 million will be made at the beginning of each fiscal year.
-Assuming an initial public offering price of \$28.00 per share of our Class A common stock (the midpoint of the price set forth on the cover of this prospectus), we will grant 17,855 restricted stock units, all of which will vest immediately.
-This adjustment represents the increase in compensation expense associated with the restricted stock units that will be awarded each year.
+Assuming an initial offering price of \$28.00 per share of our Class A common stock (the midpoint of the price set forth on the cover of this prospectus), we will grant 17,855 restricted stock units, all of which will vest immediately.
+This adjustment represents the increase in compensation expense associated with the restricted stock units that will be awarded each year. - Represents the issuance of \$200 million in unsecured notes and the execution of a \$100 million five-year revolving credit agreement (\$90 million of which was drawn), the repayment of all of the then-outstanding principal amount of our term loan, the termination of our interest rate swaps at the time of the financing transaction and the elimination of interest expense associated with the \$90.0 million of principal amount drawn under Artisan Partners Holdings' revolving credit facility that will be repaid with a portion of the net proceeds of this offering.
+In addition, \$0.8 million of loss on debt extinguishment and \$0.8 million of other debt financing expenses that occurred as a result of the debt financing transaction are eliminated.

-- As they relate to the reorganization, these pro forma adjustments represent the full year impact of the increase in interest expense associated with the issuance of \$200 million in unsecured notes and the execution of a \$100 million five-year revolving credit agreement (\$90 million of which was drawn), the reduction of interest expense associated with the repayment of all of the then-outstanding principal amount of our term loan and expenses relating to the termination of our interest rate swaps at the time of the financing transaction.
-As they relate to this offering, these pro forma adjustments represent the elimination of interest expense associated with the \$90.0 million of principal amount drawn under Artisan Partners Holdings' revolving credit facility, which will be repaid with a portion of the net proceeds of this offering.
-In addition, \$0.8 million of loss on debt extinguishment and \$0.8 million of other debt financing expenses that occurred as a result of the debt financing transaction are eliminated. - (e) Represents the impact of foreign, U.S. federal and U.S. state income taxes that Artisan Partners Asset Management will incur as a C-corporation on the pass through of income from Artisan Partners Holdings to the corporation for its allocable portion of the income of Artisan Partners Holdings.
+Represents the impact of foreign, U.S. federal and U.S. state income taxes that Artisan Partners Asset Management will incur as a C-corporation on the pass through of income from Artisan Partners Holdings to the corporation for its allocable portion of the income of Artisan Partners Holdings.
 Our business was historically organized as a partnership and was not subject to U.S. federal and certain U.S. state income taxes.

-The provision for income taxes from operations differs from the amount of income tax computed by applying the applicable U.S. statutory federal income tax rate to income before provision for income taxes as follows:
+The provision for income taxes from operations differs from the amount of income tax computed by applying the applicable U.S. statutory federal income tax rate to income (loss) before provision for income taxes as follows: